-Our Internal Medicine Residency Program is committed to promoting diversity, equity and inclusion.
-As a residency program, we recognize the importance of addressing racism and bias at a systemic level.
+Our Internal Medicine Residency Program is committed to promoting Diversity, Equity, Inclusion, and Belonging.
+As a residency program, we recognize the importance of addressing racism and bias at a systemic and interpersonal level.
 We believe we must actively work to deliver equitable healthcare and address injustice.
 Below are a few examples of what we are doing as a program to engage:

-• Monthly noon conference curriculum focused on DEI topics including case-based learning and community guest speakers.
+- Monthly lunch conference curriculum focused on DEI topics including case-based learning cultural learning and community guest speakers

 Community Service & Advocacy

 Our program believes it is vital to support our community and patients through service and advocacy.

 Midvale Community Clinic: Residents volunteer as preceptors for the student-led clinic on Internal Medicine, Medicine-Pediatrics, and Gynecology clinic nights